opatiny/octanis-internship-workbook/docs/mechanics/3D-printing/printers.md

 - click on the calibrate icon (right-angle ruler)
 - to check if the calibration is good, place a piece of paper on the bed and move the head to the same height as the "Nozzle Height": if the nozzle doesn't press against the paper, the printer is not calibrated well
 - in that case, click on the "Manual" button
-- place a piece of paper on the bed and click on the top-left position (they are 9 points to do)
+- place a piece of paper (can be folded in two) on the bed and click on the top-left position (they are 9 points to do)
   - use the arrows to move the head up or down
   - the nozzle should press on the paper so that there is resistance when you draw on it
   - click on the circular symbol next to the arrows to move to the next point